 The EUR/USD is considered to be one of the best currencies to trade.
 Approximately 28% of all Forex transactions involve EUR/USD.
 The EUR/USD exchange rate is most influenced by the two most powerful central banks in the world: the Fed and the ECB.

-The US Federal Reserve has a major influence over currency pairs involving the US dollar.
-Make sure you know when the Fed’s meetings occur because when the Fed changes its interest rate policy all US Dollar crosses tend to experience major movements.
+The US Federal Reserve has a major influence on currency pairs involving the US dollar.
+Make sure you know when the Fed’s meetings occur because when the Fed changes its interest rate policy, all US Dollar crosses tend to experience major movements.
 You will find these in studying economic calendars so you can plan your entry and exit from the trade.

 The ECB is similar to the Fed, and the regular meetings are a major global event for currency trading.
 For example, when the ECB started easing monetary policy in 2014 the EUR/USD exchange rate fell in the subsequent years.

 So, any changes in the central bank’s monetary policy can be a significant driver of currency exchange rates.
-The time of the day also plays a role and influences the EUR/USD price behavior.
+The time of the day also plays a role and influences the EUR/USD price behaviour.

 Generally, the most active trading hours for EUR/USD is between the London open at 8:00 GMT and the US close around 22:00 GMT.
 Also the New York opening session at 1:00 GMT can provide us with great trading opportunities.